Go Big Red Foods! Husker-Inspired Healthy Eats

 With fresh cranberries coming into season in the fall and winter, it’s time to take advantage of an early morning football game!
 Add cranberries to your muffin or pancake recipe, make a smoothie or even channel Thanksgiving with a homemade cranberry sauce.

 You’ll get more than heat when you eat these peppers!
-With too many varieties of chili peppers to list, there are two available forms you can use, such as whole form, or as a dried spice.
+With too many varieties of chili peppers to list, there are two available forms you can use: whole form or as a dried spice.

 Fun Fact about Chili Peppers